0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Strength Training: Exercises like rows, pull-ups, and scapular push-ups strengthen muscles around the scapula.

-• Rehabilitation: Therapists focus on scapular mobility and stabilisation exercises to recover from shoulder injuries.
+• Rehabilitation: Therapists Focus on scapular mobility and stabilisation exercises to recover from shoulder injuries.

 • Postural Training: Correct scapular alignment is essential for maintaining good posture, particularly for desk workers.